monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ### Stronger defaults

-We've shown that it's possible to write a `pure` property, meaning that some function doesn't modify database state.
+Once we have `defproperty`, we'll have all of the necessary building blocks to write a `pure` property, asserting that a function doesn't read or write the database, or abort the current transaction.
 Our plan is to make something like this the default, so that all non-pure code must be explicitly marked.

 ## More to come